 Australian journalists on a management track and with at least five years’ career experience were invited to apply for the Walkley Foundation Leadership Program.
 With thanks to program supporters, Australian Graduate School of Management (AGSM) at the UNSW Business School, Google News Initiative and the William Buckland Foundation, we are delighted to announce the following 18 successful applicants:

-The Walkley Foundation and Australian Graduate School of Management (AGSM) at the UNSW Business School are helping cultivate the next generation of newsroom leaders with a unique learning experience for those aspiring to step into a senior role.
+The Walkley Foundation with support from the Australian Graduate School of Management (AGSM) at the UNSW Business School and Google News Initiative (GNI) are helping cultivate the next generation of newsroom leaders with a unique learning experience for those aspiring to step into a senior role.

-The Walkley Foundation Leadership Program is a first of its kind microcredential program — a fast and focussed way to sharpen your skills — catering specifically for the news industry.
+The Walkley Foundation Leadership Program is a first of its kind microcredential program — a fast and focussed way to sharpen your skills — for journalists planning to move toward leadership and management roles.
 The course will equip journalists with practical leadership capabilities, pathways to further study, and is conveniently delivered online through a blend of live, interactive sessions and self-paced learning.